 Moreover, these algorithms look almost magical.
 Taking a step back in traditional Machine Learning, designing the right features was the key to good performance.
 This was especially true for linear models like Logistic Regression, SVM, etc. With ensembles, the models can learn complex patterns without too many features transform.

 However, with Deep Neural Networks or Multi-Layer Perceptrons, they could learn complex patterns with no feature engineering at all.
 In this article, we show that while Neural Networks can learn features and fit complex decision boundaries, appropriate feature transforms help a great deal in optimizing the training process.

 But first things first.
 Let’s first introduce you to the TensorFlow playground.
 It is a fun and interactive application to learn Neural Networks.
 You can check it here.

 The playground is a simple browser-based application as shown below:

 Now, for this article, we will restrict ourselves to the architecture shown above.
 The dataset is concentric circles of data points.
 For simulating real-world datasets, we are introducing 10 per cent noise.
 The darker points represent the test data.

 We will now see two cases viz.
 Deep Learning with Feature Engineering and without Feature Engineering.

 Now, primary exploratory analysis reveals that we have a circular decision boundary.
 Yet, in the first case, we will pass plain features i.e X1 and X2.
 When we run the same, we will observe the following results.

-You can see that we have the decision boundary in the form of a polygon.
-However, the difference between train and test loss shows us that it is overfitting to the training data.
+You can see that we have the decision boundary as a polygon.
+However, the difference between train and test loss shows us it is over-fitting to the training data.